History of the Gambia: Post-war reform

 After the Second World War, the pace of reform increased.
 The economy of the Gambia, like other African countries at the time, was very heavily orientated towards agriculture.
 Reliance on the groundnut became so strong that it made up almost the entirety of exports, making the economy vulnerable.
 Groundnuts were the only commodity subject to export duties; these export duties resulted in the illegal smuggling of the product to French Senegal.

-Attempts were made to increase production of other goods for export: the Gambian Poultry Scheme pioneered by the Colonial Development Corporation aimed to produce twenty million eggs and one million lb of dressed poultry a year.
+Attempts were made to increase production of other goods for export: the Gambian poultry scheme/Yundum egg scheme pioneered by the Colonial Development Corporation aimed to produce twenty million eggs and one million lb of dressed poultry a year.
 The conditions in the Gambia proved unfavourable and typhoid killed much of the chicken stock, drawing criticism to the corporation.

 The River Gambia was the principal route of navigation and transport inland, with a port at Bathurst.
 The road network was mainly concentrated around Bathurst, with the remaining areas largely connected by dirt roads.

 The only airport was at Yundum, built in World War II.
 Post war it was used for passenger flights.
 Both British South American Airways and the British Overseas Airways Corporation had services, the former moving its service to Dakar, which had a concrete runway (as opposed to pierced steel planking).
 The airport was rebuilt in 1963 and the building is still in use today.

 In anticipation of independence, efforts were made to create internal self-government.
 The 1960 Constitution created a partly elected House of Representatives, with 19 elected members and 8 chosen by the chiefs.
 This constitution proved flawed in the 1960 elections when the two major parties tied with 8 seats each.
 With the support of the unelected chiefs, Pierra Sarr N'Jie of the United Party was appointed Chief Minister.
 Dawda Jawara of the People's Progressive Party resigned as Minister of Education, triggering a Constitutional Conference arranged by the Secretary of State for the Colonies.

 The Constitutional Conference paved the way for a new constitution that granted a greater degree of self-government and a House of Representatives with more elected members.
 Elections were held in 1962, with Jawara's Progressive Party securing a majority of the elected seats.
-Under the new constitutional arrangements, Jawara was appointed Prime Minister: a position he held until it was abolished in 1970.
+Under the new constitutional arrangements, Jawara was appointed prime minister: a position he held until it was abolished in 1970.
 Following general elections in 1962, full internal self-governance was granted in the following year.